 A goal of our research is to develop new industrial methods in quantitative elemental analysis.
-The direct determination of trace elements in high-purity materials gives important information that contributes to the progress of recent material science.
+The direct determination of trace elements in industrial materials gives important information that contributes to the progress of recent material science.
 We suggest new analytical methods enabling trace elements at a few ppm level to be directly determined in atomic emission spectrometry.
 We also study analytical applications of a low-pressure laser induced plasma as well as a glow discharge plasma associated with a spacially-resolved measurement by using an imaging spectrometer system.
 Fundamental research on the excitation mechanism of several excitation sources in atomic emission spectroscopy such as a radio-frequency inductively-coupled plasma and a microwave induced plasma is conducted.
-Further, we investigate elemental analysis utilizing Cathodeluminescence phenomenon, surface analysis techniques such as X-ray photoelectron spectroscopy, and nano-scale X-ray analysis such as small-angle X-ray scattering and extended X-ray absorption fine structure.
+Further, we investigate elemental analysis utilizing Cathodeluminescence phenomenon, surface analysis techniques such as X-ray photoelectron spectroscopy, and nano-scale X-ray analysis such as smallangle X-ray scattering and extended X-ray absorption fine structure.
 We also develop portable analyzers and a novel method of atomic absorption spectrometry using a high sensitive spectrometer.

 Materials Processing and Characterization Division

-elemental analysis, solid-state emission, on-site/on-line analy
+elemental analysis, emission spectroscopy, on-site/on-line analysis